 Air travel within the Asia Pacific has been hurt immensely by COVID-19.
 Passenger throughput has come down to almost zero.
 The main issue remains 14-day quarantine requirements for most countries across Asia.
 But green shoots are emerging.
 Travel bubbles are opening up between Singapore and Vietnam, New Zealand, Australia, Japan and soon Hong Kong.
 It may take a few more quarters before Chinese tourists are welcome to Singapore without any need for quarantine.
 But it will happen.
 Tourism is a key part of the business model of Singapore Inc. The government is incentivised to normalise tourism between mainland China and Singapore.

-We believe that it is reasonable to believe that Asian air travel will recover within a 2-year time frame.
+Asian air travel will likely recover within a 2-year time frame.
 SATS has a clean balance sheet with SG$732 million of cash at hand, which should be enough to cover even the worst possible downturn.
-We see an upside of +81% until 2024, assuming a historical average 20x PE ratio.
-While recovery won't be swift, we think investors will be rewarded for taking the longer view.
+Assuming a historical P/E ratio of 20x, the theoretical upside to intrinsic value could then reach +81% by 2024.